MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 ---
-title: Tutorial&#58; Deploy apps to Azure and Azure Stack | Microsoft Docs
+title: "Tutorial: Deploy apps to Azure and Azure Stack"
 description: Learn how to deploy apps to Azure and Azure Stack with a hybrid CI/CD pipeline.
 services: azure-stack
 documentationcenter: ''